-In this unit students examine debates about global and Australian food systems.
-Students research a selected topic, seeking clarity on current situations and points of view, considering solutions and analysing work undertaken to solve problems and support sustainable futures.
-The practical component of this unit provides students with opportunities to apply their responses to environmental and ethical food issues, and to extend their food production repertoire reflecting the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.
+In this unit students examine the global and Australian food systems.
+Investigations include how to support sustainable food futures with a focus on the environment, ethics, farming practices, the application of technologies, challenges to food insecurity, food waste and use of resources.
+The practical component of this unit provides students with opportunities to apply their knowledge to environmental and ethical food issues, food labelling, and to extend their food production skills to reflect the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.

-Units 3 and 4: Percentage contributions to the study score in VCE Food and Technology are as follows:
+Units 3 and 4: Percentage contributions to the study score in VCE Food Studies are as follows:

-- Unit 3/4 School-Assessed Coursework: 30 percent.

-- School-Assessed Task: 30 percent.

-- November Written Examination: 40 percent.
+- Unit 3 School-Assessed Coursework: 30 percent. - Unit 4 School-Assessed Coursework: 30 percent. - End of Year Examination: 40 percent.